 This subject explores the actor/director relationship.
-It introduces students to the approaches and practices of working with actors to rehearse and achieve screen performances.
-Furthermore, it seeks to demystify how actors approach their work, the language they use to discuss their work, and the theoretical models developed over the past century, such as Stanislavski, Brecht, Method, and British, upon which many actors build their performance techniques.
+It introduces students to the approaches and practices of working with actors to rehearse and achieve powerful screen performances.
+Furthermore, it demystifies how actors approach their work, the language they use to discuss their work, and the theoretical models developed over the past century, such as Stanislavski, Brecht, and Method, upon which most actors build their performance techniques.

-1. Analyse a script from an actor and director's point-of-view for the character, objectives, subtext, units of actions etc, hidden within
+1. Analyse a script to extract its story-elements and the character's, objectives, subtext, and units of actions.

-2. Communicate with trained actors in a performance language that is familiar to them
+3. Successfully communicate with trained actors in a performance language that is familiar to them.

-3. Approach the rehearsal and staging of filmic scenes in collaborative manner that encourages creative input from the actors
+4. Approach the rehearsal and staging of dramatic scenes in a collaborative manner with actors that encourages their creative input.

-5. Work with actors in a collaborative manner during casting sessions, and screen tests
+5. Successfully work with actors in a collaborative manner to achieve an authentic performance.